KEITHBOTTLNEKK/Bottlnekk2h/replit.md

 The design is a dramatic, high-contrast black minimalist aesthetic inspired by Apple, using ultra-thin Inter typography and Bottlnekk green (#00C97B) as the signature accent.
 Key elements include large, animated counters, green-accented CTA buttons with hover effects, and a focus on radical simplification, presenting only essential metrics.
 The user flow is seamless, with a clear success moment after OAuth and an interactive deal size question.
 The Bottlnekk logo (hourglass icon + wordmark) appears top-left with a subtle green glow, and clicking it restarts the diagnostic flow.

-**Landing Page Philosophy (VC Pitch Page):** The homepage (`/`) is a streamlined VC pitch page with six focused sections: The Problem (visibility kills businesses, $30B annual loss), The Solution (AI diagnostic system + Hexona fulfillment), Proof (Tire Boss & WealthIO case studies with metrics), The Opportunity ($30B market across 1.3M businesses), What We're Building (CRM/workflow expansion), and The Vision (revenue leaks → workflow leaks → operating system).
-The page uses clean, centered typography without section icons, letting the content speak for itself.
-CTAs use mailto links (keith@bottlnekk.com) for "Request Access" and "Partner With Us".
-The diagnostic tool at `/diagnostic` remains unlisted and internal, accessible only via direct link.
+**User Acquisition Strategy:** The diagnostic tool serves as the primary entry point and customer acquisition vehicle.
+There is no separate marketing landing page - users go directly to the diagnostic flow at `/`.
 Browser tab displays just "Bottlnekk" with green hourglass favicon.

 ### Feature Specifications